Taking a selfie with the iPhone camera is pretty straightforward, but there several third-party iOS apps for capturing more creative self-portraits.

 For creative inspiration, Selfiest includes photo challenges, such Street Selfie, Smiling Selfie, Morning Selfie, and Selfie with Sunglasses.
 For more inspiration, you can check out selfies from other users nearby, in the same country, or across the world.

-Camera X (free)
+Camera X (free) [No longer available]

 Unlike other camera apps, Camera X allows you to swipe and select a photo filter (and get a preview) before you take a photo.
 Likewise, you can pre-select from over a dozen different template collage frames, and snap selfies to fit your chosen layout.
 And like the default iOS camera, this selfie tool also includes a self-timer and optional photo composition guide.